PLUkraine/k8s-kvm/README.md

 # Improvement Ideas

-1. `apt update && apt upgrade` steps take a long time and a bit of network trafic.
+1. `apt upgrade` step takes a long time and a lot of network traffic.
 Use packer to pre-create vagrant image.
 1. Add a script to run all commands (python setup, install dependensies, run vagrant, run the runbooks)
-1. Port to Ubuntu 24.04
+1. Port to Ubuntu 24.04.
+Please note that generic/ubuntu2204 is the last official Ubuntu vagrant box